U-God: Golden Arms Redemption

 U-God was the eighth member of the group to record a solo album, releasing Golden Arms Redemption in 1999 on Priority Records, which displayed a wide variety of sounds from gritty blaxploitation funk to urgent string sections, and featured guest appearances from several Wu-Tang members and affiliates.
 It had two singles in "Dat's Gangsta" and "Bizarre".
 The song "Rumble" was used as the main song for the video game Wu-Tang: Shaolin Style.
 Bizarre debuted #7 on the Billboard Hot Rap Singles, but soon after Priority Records was on the verge of shutting down.
 Still, the album managed to go Gold in sales.
 Based on the initial success, U-God was able to open his own label, Suppa Nigga Productions.
 He released his second album Mr. Xcitement in 2005.

 Dopium and The Keynote Speaker

-In 2009 U-God released the album Dopium and had the lead single "Wu-Tang" featuring Method Man.
-The album featured guest appearances by Sheek Louch, Jim Jones, Raekwon, Ghostface Killah, GZA, Cappadonna, Method Man, Killah Priest and Scotty Wotty with production by Bloody Beat Roots, Felix Cartel and Large Professor.
+In 2009, U-God released the album Dopium and had the lead single "Wu-Tang" featuring Method Man.
+The album featured guest appearances by Sheek Louch, Jim Jones, Raekwon, Ghostface Killah, GZA, Cappadonna, Killah Priest and Scotty Wotty with production by Bloody Beat Roots, Felix Cartel and Large Professor.
 In 2013 U-God announced a new album The Keynote Speaker with production by RZA who also served as the albums executive producer.
 The album was released on July 23, 2013, by RZA's Soul Temple Records with guest appearances from Styles P, Kool Keith, Method Man, RZA, GZA and Inspectah Deck.